Massacres of Poles in Volhynia and Eastern Galicia

 Encountering resistance, the UPA commander in Volhynia, Dmytro Klyachkivsky ("Klym Savur"), issued an order in June 1943 for the "general physical liquidation of the entire Polish population".
 The largest wave of attacks took place in July and August 1943, the assaults in Volhynia continuing until the spring of 1944, when the Red Army arrived in Volhynia and the Polish underground, which had organized Polish self-defense, formed the 27th AK Infantry Division.
 Approximately 50,000–60,000 Poles died as a result of the massacres in Volhynia, while up to 2,000–3,000 Ukrainians died as a result of Polish retaliatory actions.

-At the 3rd OUN Congress in August 1943, Mykola Lebed criticized the Ukrainian Insurgent Army's actions in Volhynia as "banditry".
-The majority of delegates disagreed with his assessment, and the congress decided to extend the anti-Polish operation into Galicia.
+At the Third Supreme Assembly of the OUN in August 1943, Mykola Lebed criticized the Ukrainian Insurgent Army's actions in Volhynia as "banditry".
+The majority of delegates disagreed with his assessment, and the Supreme Assembly decided to extend the anti-Polish operation into Galicia.
 However, it took a different course: by the end of 1943, it was limited to killing leaders of the Polish community and exhorting Poles to flee to the west under threat of looming genocide.

 In March 1944, the UPA command, headed by Roman Shukhevych, issued an order to drive Poles out of Eastern Galicia, first with warnings and then by raiding villages, murdering men, and burning buildings.
 A similar order was issued by the UPA commander in Eastern Galicia, Vasyl Sydor ("Shelest").
 This order was often disobeyed and entire villages were slaughtered.
 In Eastern Galicia between 1943 and 1946, OUN-B and UPA killed 20,000–25,000 Poles.
 1,000–2,000 Ukrainians were killed by the Polish underground.

-Some Ukrainian religious authorities, institutions, and leaders protested the slayings of Polish civilians, but to little effect.
+Some Ukrainian religious authorities, institutions, and leaders protested the slayings of Polish civilians during the 1943–1944 events, but to little effect.

-In 2008 Poland's Parliament adopted a resolution calling UPA's crimes against Poles "crimes bearing the hallmarks of genocide."
+In 2008, Poland's Parliament adopted a resolution calling UPA's crimes against Poles "crimes bearing the hallmarks of genocide".
 In 2013 it adopted a resolution calling them "ethnic cleansing with the hallmarks of genocide".
 On 22 July 2016, Poland's Sejm established 11 July as a National Day of Remembrance for the Victims of Genocide committed by Ukrainian nationalists against citizens of the Second Polish Republic.
 This characterization is disputed by Ukraine and by some non-Polish historians, who characterize it instead as ethnic cleansing.